Kurozumikyō: History

 Facing the east at dawn, he inhaled the sun's rays deeply, and as he did so, the sun seemed to come down out of the sky, enter his mouth, and pervade his entire body, as if he had swallowed it.
 In this mystical experience he became one with the sun.
 This experience of unity with divinity, called the Direct Receipt of the Heavenly Mission (tenmei jikiju 天命直受), constituted the inspiration of the remainder of his life.

 The religion was formally established as the Kurozumi Kyōdan (黒住教団) in 1846.
 Kurozumi and senior disciples assembled the Osadamegaki, putting into writing all the beliefs, values, and laws of the religion.
 Originally, their religious and missionary activity was tolerated by the feudal Okayama lord, as it did not threaten his power or conflict greatly with the religious beliefs already practiced in the area.

 By the time of the Meiji Restoration in 1868, Kurozumikyō had gained followers across Japan, with followers concentrated mainly in western Japan.
 Okayama, Hiroshima, Tottori, and Shimane prefectures had the most followers, followed by the Kansai region.
 There were also some followers in Kyushu, Tokyo, and Hokkaido.
 In 1876, the Board of Shinto Affairs granted Kurozumikyō official status as a Shinto sect called Shintō Kurozumi-ha (神道黑住派).
 Kurozumikyō established its own Shinto shrine, the Munetada Shrine (宗忠神社), in Okayama in 1885.

 Headquarters location

 Today, Kurozumikyō Honbu (黒住教本部), the headquarters of the religion, is located on Shintō-zan (神道山, or "Mount Shinto") in Okayama.
 Every morning before sunset, the sun worshipping ritual nippai (日拝) is performed at a platform on Shintō-zan to honor the rising sun.
 Shintō-zan is a southeastern peak of Mount Kibi no Nakayama (吉備中山, Kibi Naka-yama).
 Kibitsu Shrine is located at the northwestern foot of the mountain near Kibitsu Station, and Kibitsuhiko Shrine at its northeastern foot near Bizen-Ichinomiya Station.
-Kurozumikyō Honbu can be accessed via a hiking trail that starts from from Kibitsuhiko Shrine, or via a paved road from Kibitsu Shrine.
+Kurozumikyō Honbu can be accessed via a hiking trail that starts from Kibitsuhiko Shrine, or via a paved road from Kibitsu Shrine.

 Munetada Shrine (宗忠神社, Munetada Jinja), Kurozumikyō's former headquarters, is located near Ōmoto Station in Okayama's city center.
 The headquarters was moved to Mount Shinto in order to allow for better sunrise views.